alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 - Enter the necessary information in the `Host` and `Port` boxes and set `Authentication` to `Database Native`
 - :point_right: You do not need to enter any information in the `Username` or `Password` fields

-> :information_source: For our example user, Ada Lovelace, using the server `PGS-ANA-SANDBOX` and her username domain of `apr20.turingsafehaven.ac.uk` would connect using DBeaver as follows
+> :information_source: Our example user Ada Lovelace, working in the `sandbox` SRE on the `apr20.turingsafehaven.ac.uk` Safe Haven, would connect using DBeaver as follows:

    <p align="center">
       <img src="images/user_guide/db_dbeaver_postgres1.png" width="80%" title="DBeaver PostgreSQL connection">